 West Orange High School's partnership with Rutgers University's School of Health Professions is part of our state approved Career and Technical Education (CTE) Health Sciences program.
 The partnership offers the following college level courses to students at West Orange High School with the potential to earn Rutgers credit if the student maintains a certain grade and passes the Rutgers exam for each course.
+Students must be admitted to the Rutgers School of Health Professions in order to earn college credit.
+Admission requires a minimum grade of C or concurrent enrollment in Biology, Chemistry, and a high school Algebra course.
 Students pay a minimal fee to take the Rutgers exam.
 To earn college credit, students must earn a qualifying score on the exam as defined by Rutgers.
 The following courses are in this Health Professions initiative.

-- Dynamics of Health Care in Society
+- Dynamics of Healthcare in Society

 - Fundamentals of Health & Wellness

 - Medical Terminology

 - Honors Anatomy & Physiology

-Students enrolled in Supply Chain Management Program who complete all three courses will have the opportunity to earn dual credit with Rutgers University if they matriculate there.
+Students enrolled in the Supply Chain Management Program who complete all three courses will have the opportunity to earn dual credit with Rutgers University if they matriculate there.